-Cynthia Bailey Confirms That Her Wedding To Fiance Mike Hill Will Air On ‘RHOA
+Cynthia Bailey Confirms That Her Wedding To Fiance Mike Hill Will Air On ‘RHOA’

 “We did decide the date, and we know where it’s going to be,” she revealed.
 “I don’t have a venue, but at least I know what state it’s going to be in, so we’re excited about that.
 We’re still in the beginning stages of planning everything, but you can rest assure it will be a wedding to remember, no matter how big or small it is.”

 Bailey and Hill began dating in 2018 after meeting on The Steve Harvey Show.
 Within a year of being together, Hill proposed to Bailey while she was filming Season 12 of RHOA.
-The reality star’s friends and cast members Kenya Moore, Eva Marcille and others were in attendance as Bailey said “yes” to Hill’s proposal.
+The reality star’s friends and cast members Kenya Moore, Eva Marcille, and others were in attendance as Bailey said “yes” to Hill’s proposal.

 View this post on Instagram